jundalisay/superblist/content/en/material/principles/part-1/chapter-01.md

 Name | Traditional Name | Force | Particle | Quantum
 --- | --- | --- | --- | ---
 Athereal | Aether |  |  | Quantum of aether (Qoa)

+> We write aether with an "a" to differentiate it from the disproven* *ether* of science.
+This is similar to writing dialectics as "Socratic Dialectics" to set it apart from the corrupted dialetics of Marx.
+Einstein claims that the Michelson and Morley experiment disproved the ether.
+In reality, it merely proved that the aether does not reside in the spacetime layer, but in its own layer as the aethereal layer.